ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 All {{site.data.keyword.cloud_notm}} data centers and PoPs are connected by the private network backbone.
 This private network is separate from the public network, and it enables connectivity to services in {{site.data.keyword.cloud_notm}} data centers around the world.
 Moving data between {{site.data.keyword.cloud_notm}} data centers is done through multiple 10 Gbps or 40 Gbps connections to the private network.

-Similar to the public network, the private network is multi-tiered in that servers and other infrastructure components are connected to aggregated back-end customer switches (BCS).
+Similar to the public network, the private network is multitiered in that servers and other infrastructure components are connected to aggregated back-end customer switches (BCS).
 These aggregated switches are attached to a pair of separate back-end customer routers (BCR) for L3 networking.
 The private network also supports the ability to use jumbo frames (MTU 9000) for physical host connections.

 #### Host management
 {: #design_physicalinfrastructure-mgmt-net}